nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 ![module](/assets/markdown_assets/developers/dsl2_modules_tutorial/dsl2-mod_03_create_module.png)

 The above represents the main code of your module, which will need to be changed.
-NF-core tools will attempt at retrieving the correct containers (for Docker and for Singularity) as well as the Conda recipe, and those fiels will be pre-filled for you.
+NF-core tools will attempt at retrieving the correct containers (for Docker and for Singularity) as well as the Conda recipe, and those files will be pre-filled for you.

 Now you just have to write the code.